Vertical farming: What you need to know

 • Planting cups or trays

-• Stand and trellis made of pvc pipe
+• Stand and trellis made of PVC pipe

 • Fertilizers for a hydroponic system